TheCarsonWest/TheCarsonWest.github.io/test/content/Geographic Scale.md

 For example:

-- A map of the world could have a [[national scale]] of analysis if it focuses on country boundaries and data.
+- A map of the world could have a [national scale](./../national-scale/) of analysis if it focuses on country boundaries and data.
-- A map of a single country could have a [[regional scale]] of analysis if it examines different regions within the country.
+- A map of a single country could have a [regional scale](./../regional-scale/) of analysis if it examines different regions within the country.

 ### Scale of Analysis and Decision-Making

 Changing the scale of analysis can provide different insights and patterns.
-As we move from a global to a [[Local scale]], we gain more specific information and can make more detailed decisions.
+As we move from a global to a [Local scale](./../local-scale/), we gain more specific information and can make more detailed decisions.

 For example:

-- When deciding where to build a cancer treatment center, a [[Global scale]] would provide limited information.
+- When deciding where to build a cancer treatment center, a [Global scale](./../global-scale/) would provide limited information.
-- A [[national scale]] would narrow down the options to specific states with high cancer rates.
+- A [national scale](./../national-scale/) would narrow down the options to specific states with high cancer rates.
-- A [[Local scale]] would pinpoint the ideal location within a city.
+- A [Local scale](./../local-scale/) would pinpoint the ideal location within a city.